hyperhq/docs.hyper.sh-hyper/Reference/CLI/volume_create.md

       --help=false          Print usage
       --name=               Specify volume name
-      --size=               Specify volume size (a multiple of 10 GB, up to 1TB) --snapshot=           Specify snapshot id to restore
+      --size=               Specify volume size (a multiple of 10 GB, up to 1TB) --snapshot=           Specify snapshot id or name to restore

 Creates a new volume that containers can consume and store data in.
 If a name is not specified, Hyper generates a random id.
 You create a volume and then configure the container to use it, for example:

     $ hyper volume create --name hello
     hello

-    $ hyper run -d -v hello:/world busybox ls /world

-The mount is created inside the container's `/world` directory.
-Hyper does not support relative paths for mount points inside the container.
+You can also restore a snapshot to a new volume:

+	$ hyper volume create --name hello --snapshot=snapshot-d3848dgk
+	$ hello

 Volume names must be unique.
 This means you cannot use the same volume name with two different volumes.
 If you attempt this `hyper` returns an error: